ippontech/blog-usa/posts/modernize-your-website-while-cutting-costs-using-jamstack.md

 # Conclusion

-Overall, this was a fun and at times challenging side project.
+Overall, this was a fun and, at times, challenging side project.
 I was able to explore some modern technologies while also saving my parents' church some yearly expenses by replacing their old Wordpress site.
-During all of this they also felt they could enhance their brand by updating their church logo and color scheme.
+Updating the website also gave the church the opportunity to reevaluate their logo and color scheme.
 It was fun to be part of this transformation and see everything come together.
-My biggest concern when doing this was not to accrue any expenses for the church if possible.
+When taking on this project, I wanted to make sure I did not add any expenses for the church.
 I was able to accomplish this because most of the services I chose offer free tiers (that this particular use case fell in) or offered credits like DataStax does.
-So instead of paying someone around $200/year for their old website they will just now have to pay for their domain renewal every few years.
+So instead of paying someone around $200/year for their old website, they will now only have to pay for their domain renewal every few years.

-Check out some before and after screen shots below of the home page.
+Check out some before and after screenshots below of the home page.

 ## Before